greenideas/school-notes/2012/Fall/Torts/Torts Class Notes.markdown

 * Questions were:
 	* Can ∂ give excuses for failure to fulfill statutory duty?
 	* Should excuse questions be put before juries?
-* Incapacity can't be part of a prima facie negligence case, but *can* be part of the defense.sddfs
+* Incapacity can't be part of a prima facie negligence case, but *can* be part of the defense.

+## October 3
+### Breach
+* Unreasonable risks
+* Negligence requires conduct--act or omission
+* State of mind is not sufficient by itself
+* Distinction b/w intentional torts & negligence: Creating an unreasonable risk isn't an intent to harm
+* Risk-utility balance -- Negligence is when the risk outweighs the utility
+* What is the social importance of the activity?
+* If an activity has a greater risk, should we do it?
+What if it has a high benefit?
+* If we encourage risky behavior, who should pay for damage that occurs when those risks are realized?

+### Pipher v.
+Parsell
+* If a RPP wouldn't foresee the risk, there's no duty to avoid that risk

+### Indiana Consolidated Insurance Co. v.
+Mathew
+* Almost always a losing argument to ask appeals ct. to reweigh evidence
+* Sudden emergency doctrine doesn't alter the standard, but it does mean that we consider the circumstances.

+### Stinnett v.
+Buchele
+* A RPP assumes that people will act to protect themselves
+* Negligence analysis has to take into account what the π himself should've done or foreseen.